garyfleming/product-engineering/product-engineering.md

 ^ Have a conversation where you ask this.
 Try placing the emphasis in many places.
 ^ TODO might be overegging it

 ---

+# Antipattern: Unclear Decision Making/Ownership

+^ A related problem comes when it comes to making decisions.
+It's very common to have more work to do than you could possibly manage, and not have agreement on who gets to pick.
+^ TODO more here

+---

+# Possibility: Align and Share

+* Use Data To Align
+* (Mostly) Share Decisions

+^ Everyone has opinions.
+Data wins.
+Benefits everyone.
+Use it to pick features, enhance features, support features, remove features.
+Remove some of the bias from your conversations.
+About a year ago, my PM had wanted to create a specific product for our portfolio (Python).
+We had already agreed a tacit framework for making decisions.
+While it was an interesting (and somewhat valuable) product, the demand signals we look for weren't there.
+We didn't know that anyone wanted it but could clearly see other things people did want.
+Agreed to park and monitor.
+As the year went on ...
+TODO

+---

+# Align: Roadmaps As Conversations

+^ * thinking about now next later and even much later (years).
+Ensure you’re aligned on what those mean.
+That they’re not promises to do stuff, they’re possibilities.
+They’re not backlogs.
+Ensure you’re laying the engineering and product groundwork.

+^ * roadmaps and goals as framing

+---

+# Align: Dates (and Fungibility)

+^ Aligned posture on dates

+---

+# Align: Metrics

+^ TODO * Good aligning principle for internal systems - would users use your system if they didn’t have to?
+* * Feature delivery is not a metric to track.
+Features enable movement of meaningful metrics.
+* what are the big questions you want to answer?
+Are they the same?
+Where do they differ?
+* Metrics - what ones do you agree on?
+  * KPIs for internal product: https://www.pendo.io/pendo-blog/5-kpis-for-internal-product-managers-to-track/
+    * App adoption: Monthly active users (MAU)
+    * Support deflection: measure tickets before tool, then after.
+Non user support requests, vs user support requests
+    * Net Promoter Score (I'm down on this)

+---

+# Antipattern: Only Product Speaks to Customers

+^ TODO
+^ Anti agile TODO Engineering must understand need
+^ part of effectiveness in larger orgs is networking.
+Making sure that you’re linking up people who need to know each other including your product partners.

+---

+# Antipattern: Only Engineering Makes Technical Decisions

+^ TODO With understanding of cost and scaling trade-offs, this can be a product decision

+---

+# Antipattern: Tech Debt Management

+^ TODO
+* how to deal with tech debt - product owners who don't know how it affects delivery are doomed to fail and develop a worsening relationship.
+Engineers who focus on it at the cost of delivery will fail too.
+  * Strategies like "x% of time for tech debt" are usually naive - they lack context, and are usually the first thing cut.

+---

+# Possibility: Treat As First Class Feature

+^ TODO first class feature in the sense that invesment ends up with faster delivery.
+Not investing costs significantly

+---

+# Summary

+* Align on key decision tools
+* Share Power and Decisions Where You Can
+* Have More Real **Conversations**

+^ TODO

+---